FooFoBerry/github_notification_dummy_app/README.md

 github_notification_dummy_app
 =============================

-App used to test callbacks from Github service.
+App used to test callbacks from Github service...